How to Make Your Boat Go Faster and Improve Team Performance

 It gives you an opportunity to ask what are we going to do?
 This is a chance to make some decisions around letting go of some activities and accentuating others.

-How this also benefits your culture
+How Make the Boat Go Faster benefits your team culture

 If you run this exercise, you’ll be: